Jitses/FinalMinorProject/design.md

 The bar chart will be positioned next to the map in a div (containerBarchart)

-For every country the x axis information will be saved.
-Onclick, this information is displayed by using a dynamic domain function.
+For every country, the x axis information will be loaded when clicked.
+The y axis will also be adjusted to the country's data range.

 Data used: https://en.wikipedia.org/wiki/World_War_II_casualties